 The guarantee allows us to provide a longer amortization than we would normally allow.

 The borrower is a startup with no proven track record.

 The lender’s liquidity depends on selling the guaranteed portion of the loan on the secondary market.

 We hope this has provided some helpful context.
-If you have more questions about SBA loans, you might also like this VITAL Insights article: The FAQs of SBA and USDA Lending.
+If you have more questions about SBA loans, please check out our Frequently Asked Questions page, with common questions and answers for both Lenders and Borrowers.